thegallagher/cake-app-paas/README.md

 - If you require multiple instances of your web process, you will need to configure your sessions to use database or cache.

+## Credits

+- Most of the code in this repository is from [CakePHP Application Skeleton](https://github.com/cakephp/app).
+- A lot of ideas and code borrowed from [Friends Of Cake App Template](https://github.com/FriendsOfCake/app-template).